-Given the caveats mentioned, there are interesting patterns in the data obtained from year 1 of this study.
-We found no statistical differences in the total number of birds, total species richness, or Mtn.
-Birdwatch species richness among existing glades, proposed glades, existing trails, proposed trails, and control areas.
+Given the caveats mentioned, there are interesting patterns in the data obtained from years 1 and 2 of this study.
+We found no statistical differences in the total number, diversity, and evenness of Mtn.
+Birdwatch species among existing glades, proposed glades, existing trails, proposed trails, and control areas.
 Likewise, we found few differences in the abundances of Bicknell's thrush, blackpoll warbler, Swainson's thrush, winter wren, and white-throated sparrow among these treatment types.
-The Vermont Institute of Natural Science has been studying the impacts of ski area development on Bicknell's thrush on Stratton and Mansfield mountains for a number of years (Rimmer et al. 2004).
-Preliminary results from their analyses indicate that there are few differences in population and reproductive parameters for Bicknell's thrush between existing ski areas and control areas on those 2 mountains.
+As we discussed last year, the Vermont Institute of Natural Science has been studying the impacts of ski area development on Bicknell's thrush on Stratton and Mansfield mountains for a number of years (Rimmer et al. 2004).
+Results from their analyses indicate that there are few differences in population and reproductive parameters for Bicknell's thrush between existing ski areas and control areas on those 2 mountains.
 This study, much more extensive than our own, has examined differences in reproductive success, survivorship, and nest predation for Bicknell's nesting near or along existing ski trails versus those nesting in uncut controls and found very few differences among observed parameters between ski areas and controls.
 It appears that ski areas are not negatively impacting Bicknell's thrush survival or nest success on these 2 mountains.
 Whether these same results would be obtained for other montane forest species is unknown.
 Our preliminary data, however, appear to show that relative abundances of the montane species we studied are similar in existing trail and control areas on Whiteface Mtn.

 It is important to note that most of the human-related activity occurring on Whiteface and other ski areas occurs during the winter months when most bird species are absent.
 It may be that direct effects of humans are minimal during the summer months when breeding activity is occurring, and that loss of habitat and other human impacts on the wintering grounds may be much more critical to the long-term survival of Bicknell's thrush.
 One of the most common results of habitat fragmentation, such as that created by ski trails, is increased predation created by better access for predators along habitat edges.
 Rimmer et al. (2004) have not detected this pattern on Stratton and Mansfield mountains, however.
 Nest success and predation rates appear similar in ski trail areas and in controls (Rimmer et al. 2004).
-This may be due to the fact that the generalist predators such as raccoons or coyotes that are more common in fragmented habitats at low elevations are less prevalent at high elevations where Bicknell's thrush commonly nests.
-Red squirrels are the most significant nest predator for Bicknell's thrush, and squirrels appear to be more evenly disbursed throughout the landscape than are more generalist predators which concentrate along and use edges as travel corridors.
+This may be due to the fact that the generalist predators such as raccoons or coyotes that are more common in fragmented habitats at low elevations are less prevalent at high elevations where Bicknell's thrush, and squirrels appear to be more evenly disbursed throughout the landscape than are more generalist predators which concentrate along and use edges as travel corridors.